Fanfare for the Common Man (Emerson, Lake & Palmer song)

-"Fanfare for the Common Man" is an instrumental piece of music adapted and played by the English progressive rock band Emerson, Lake & Palmer, from the group's 1977 Works Volume I album.
+"Fanfare for the Common Man" is an instrumental piece of music adapted and played by the English progressive rock band Emerson, Lake & Palmer, from the group's 1977 Works Volume 1 album.
 Adapted by Keith Emerson from Aaron Copland's 1942 piece of the same name, it is one of their most popular and enduring pieces.

 Background

 ELP had previously adapted Copland's "Hoedown" for the band's Trilogy album in 1972.
-Although ELP did not always initially attribute the classical source for some of their pieces (only attributed in later releases of the albums), Copland was attributed as the source for both Hoedown and Fanfare.
+Although ELP did not always initially attribute the classical source for some of their pieces (only attributed in later releases of the albums), Copland was attributed as the source for both "Hoedown" and "Fanfare".
 Unlike Bartók and Janáček, Copland was still alive at the time of the recording.